Dr Sarah Slight

 - Wong A, Seger DL, Slight SP, Amato MG, Beeler PE, Fiskio JM, Bates DW.
 Evaluation of 'Definite' Anaphylaxis Drug Allergy Alert Overrides in Inpatient and Outpatient Settings.
 Journal of the American Medical Informatics Association 2017.
 In Press.

-- Tolley CL, Forde NE, Coffey KL, Sittig DF, Ash JS, Husband AK, Bates DW, Slight SP.
-Factors contributing to medication errors made when using computerised order entry in pediatrics: a systematic review.
-Journal of the American Medical Informatics Association 2017.
+- Tolley C, Forde N, Coffey KL, Sittig DF, Ash JS, Husband AK, Bates DW, Slight S. Factors contributing to medication errors made when using computerized order entry in pediatrics: a systematic review.
+Journal of the American Medical Informatics Association 2017, epub ahead of print.

 - Ricci-Cabello I, Saletti-Cuesta L, Slight SP, Valderas JM.
 Identifying patient-centred recommendations for improving patient safety in General Practices in England: A qualitative content analysis of free-text responses using the Patient Reported Experiences and Outcomes of Safety in Primary Care (PREOS-PC) questionnaire.
 Health Expectations 2017, (ePub ahead of print).